10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 The star of Moustiers-Sainte-Marie seen from the village

-Isn’t it wondrous how Knight Blacas hung the star above the village?
-With the weight of the chain and star, Knight Blacas is indeed a legend!
+Isn’t it amazing how Knight Blacas hung the star above the village?
+Given the weight of the chain and star, Knight Blacas is indeed a legend!

 Moustiers Sainte Marie France - The tower of Église Notre-Dame de l'Assomption